UKCloud/documentation/articles/openshift/oshift-ref-cluster-monitoring.md

 ### Configuration

-The only Red Hat supported configuration options for the integrated monitoring stack are variables used at the time of deployment and can be seen here: https://docs.openshift.com/container-platform/3.11/install_config/prometheus_cluster_monitoring.html#configuring-openshift-cluster-monitoring
+If you'd like to change the behaviour of Alertmanager e.g. have alerts notify somebody by email you'll need to raise a service request with us via the portal.
+The information we'll require is the cluster and the Alertmanager configuration you'd like to be used, we can then reconfigure the cluster-monitoring using the OpenShift ansible playbooks used to deploy it.
+If you attempt to edit the configMaps or secrets directly to insert this configuration the cluster-monitoring operator will detect these changes and restore default values.
+This documentation page can be used as a reference when creating Alertmanger config: https://prometheus.io/docs/alerting/configuration/

+Please note that the OCP 3.11 delivery of the Prometheus Alertmanager only includes a default template.
+Configurations requiring a specific template should be avoided and may lead to failures to reconfigure the cluster-monitoring.

-Red Hat advises: Beyond those explicit configuration options, it is possible to inject additional configuration into the stack.
-However this is unsupported, as configuration paradigms might change across Prometheus releases, and such cases can only be handled gracefully if all configuration possibilities are controlled.
+It is possible to inject additional configuration into the stack.
+However this is unsupported by Red Hat, as configuration paradigms might change across Prometheus releases, and such cases can only be handled gracefully if all configuration possibilities are controlled.

 ### Accessing Web UIs